 Jobs Available to Students

-Applications for the 2024 Summer Student Program are now posted.
+Applications for the 2026 Summer Student Program are now open!

-Priority is given to students currently attending post-secondary over current high school students.
+Priority is given to students attending post-secondary over high school;

 Students may be rehired into a similar position if they worked for the Government of Saskatchewan the previous year.
-Rehires must meet all eligibility requirements and must have been employed as a student in the previous year.
+Rehires must be legally entitled to work in Canada, meet one of the eligibility criteria above and must have been employed as a student in the previous year.

 Co-operative Placements

-• A great way to explore work in the public service, to supplement your education with practical work experience, and to build your resume.
+A great way to supplement your education with practical work experience, explore work in the public service and build your resume.

-• Eligibility requirements will vary between academic institutions.
-Please visit the website of your post-secondary institution's Co-op Program or contact their Co-op department to obtain more information.
+Eligibility requirements will vary between academic institutions.
+Please visit the website of your post-secondary institution’s Co-op Program or contact their Co-op Office to obtain more information.

 Criminal Record Check (CRC)

-Submission of a satisfactory criminal record check (CRC) is a condition of employment for all new employees, including students.
-Students are required to pay for their CRC and they will be contacted by the CRC Coordinator's Office to initiate the CRC process online.
+Submission of a satisfactory criminal record check is a condition of employment for all new employees, including summer students, practicum and Co-op placements.
+Students are required to pay for their criminal record check and will be contacted to initiate the process online.

 We need your feedback to improve saskatchewan.ca.
 Help us improve